sparkleGoat/sparkleGoat/README.md

 ## I am a Wife, Mother, and Software/DevOps Engineer!

-- 🔭 I’m currently working on the Certified Kubernetes Administrator Certification!
 - 🌱 I’m currently learning everything 😄!
-- 👯 I’m looking to collaborate on Open Source projects!
 - ⚡ Fun fact: I like Birding and learning to cook new vegan recipes!